 What chance do I have of seeing the gorillas?

-Can standard tours on the website customized?
-That is to say, can I add or cancel day(s) before, after, or in between one of the?
+Can standard tours on the website be customized?
+That is to say, can I add or cancel day(s) before, after, or in between one of them?

 Yes, you can.
-As you are booking a standard tour, just inform us about you additional wishes in the content space.
+As you are booking a standard tour, just inform us about your additional wishes in the content space.

 How should l exchange currency?

 Different currency notes can be exchanged at many Forex exchange bureaus around capital cities.
 In up-country cities, the exchange rate is less advantageous and it becomes difficult to exchange Pounds and Euros.
 Dollars are the most used currencies but bear in mind that US dollars given out before 2006 is not accepted, and denominations below 100 are exchanged at a lower rate.

 What is the best time of year to visit the region?

 Uganda/Rwanda Gorilla Seasons

 |Best time to go||June to August and December to February (All parks)|

 |High season||June to September (It’s rarely crowded, but you’ll need to book your gorilla permits long in advance)|